red light therapy wavelength guide

 Beyond Wavelength: Why Pulse and Blending Are Game-Changers

-Pulse and Blending Are Game-Changers
+Pulse and Blending Are Game Changers

 The most effective PBM therapy isn’t just about choosing one wavelength.
 Two other factors are critical: pulsing and blending.